Albert Mooren fountain

 How long should I spend visiting?

-A visit to the Albert Mooren fountain typically takes around 30 minutes to an hour, allowing time for exploration and photography.
+A visit to the Albert Mooren fountain typically takes about 30 minutes to an hour, depending on your interest in the area and whether you wish to relax nearby.

 Is photography allowed?

-Yes, photography is permitted at the fountain, making it a great spot for capturing memorable moments.
+Yes, photography is allowed, and the fountain provides an excellent backdrop for capturing memorable moments.

 Are there guided tours?